 This post is a must read for any attorneys or law firms using internet marketing.
 You want to make sure that your practice is complying with the ethical rules when it comes to internet marketing.
 But this should not be your only stop.
 Each state has different ethical rules to follow, and this post will discuss how the ABA rules apply to attorney websites and blogs.
 After reading this post, you should pull up and review your own state’s professional conduct code and look for similar provisions.
+You should also be able to answer whether your lawyers’ online marketing comply with ABA Rules.
+This is particularly important for personal injury lawyers.

 Let’s state by first briefly discussing the professional rules we follow.
 We know that law is a self-governing profession with a fair amount of ethical rules for lawyers to comply with.
 Today, these are called the Model Rules of Professional Conduct (the “Rules”) and were adopted by the ABA’s House of Delegates in 1983 from the older Model Code of Professional Responsibility.
 These were of course preceded by the Canons of Professional Ethics which was adopted in 1908.